 [ Back to Top ]

 All students are required to acquaint themselves with the provisions of the Honor System through the information in this Handbook.
-Undergraduate students may obtain further information from the dean of each school, from the Undergraduate Honor Council at Vanderbilt University, PMB 351598, 2301 Vanderbilt Place, Nashville, TN 37235-1598, telephone 615-322-7868, from the Honor Council website, from the Honor Council adviser or from the Office of Student Accountability, Community Standards, and Academic Integrity.
+Undergraduate students may obtain further information from the dean of each school, from the Undergraduate Honor Council at Vanderbilt University, PMB 351598, 2301 Vanderbilt Place, Nashville, TN 37235-1598, telephone 615-322-7868, from the Honor Council website, from the Honor Council adviser or from Student Accountability, Community Standards and Academic Integrity (Student Accountability).
 Graduate and professional students may obtain information from the office of the dean of their respective schools.

 Students are responsible for obtaining from their professors an explanation of the freedom they may exercise in collaboration with other students or in use of outside sources, including:

 - the student’s own work prepared and submitted for another course;

 - assignments that permit students to discuss the assignment or to collaborate, including during group study sessions;

 - all limitations placed on take-home or remote examinations, including use of class or outside materials or consulting with classmates or outside sources;